Nana Moon: Backstory

 Victoria Montgomery married William Moon (Dickon Tolson), a soldier, during the Second World War.
 She was two months pregnant when he left to fight off the invasion of Europe.
 She gave birth to Alfred Moon on 18 April 1944.
 William died on 12 June 1944, killed in action.
 She remained faithful to William and never had sexual relations with any other man, opting to raise their son alone.
-After Alfred and his wife Cherry were killed in a car crash, she moved in with her two orphaned grandsons, Alfie (Shane Richie) and Spencer Moon (Chris Parker), who call her Nana.
+After Alfred and his wife Cherry were killed in a car crash, she moved in with her two orphaned grandsons, Alfie (Shane Richie) and Spencer Moon (Christopher Parker), who call her 'Nana'.